rohityadavcloud/rohityadavcloud.github.io/_posts/2020-03-15-rooftop-solar.markdown

 ideally to have net zero electricity bill in a year.
 - Per ISRO's app and other sources, I found that we can assume an average of 5 hours of sunshine per day in a year considering cloudy days, winter etc.
-- I prefer to go with high rated panels (400W+) so they would take less space on roof.
+- I prefer to go with panels that can produce high (peak) power (400W+) so the system would take less space on the rooftop.
 - With the requirements, scope and limitations I could calculate the ideal solar plant size and number of panels as follows: